Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 #### CSI
 Other than using Alluxio FUSE daemon, you could also use CSI to mount the Alluxio FileSystem into application containers.
+The pods running Alluxio Fuse processes will only be launched when the application pods ask for data from Alluxio through CSI.
+A Fuse pod will be terminated when no pod utilizes the Fuse pod.
+In other words, the Fuse process exists only when it's needed, thus not a long-running process.

 In order to use CSI, you need a Kubernetes cluster with version at least 1.17, with [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) enabled in API Server.